 Because we want to make education accessible, we welcome everyone at OpenClassrooms.

-Whether you want to join the company or follow a course, we want you to feel at ease.
+Whether you want to join the company or become one of our students, we want you to feel at ease.
 This includes (and is not limited to) ethnic, religious, and sexual minorities.
 We believe that having a diverse workforce will help us to achieve our mission.

 What It Means to Be a Startup

 People say OpenClassrooms is a startup.
 Why?

 Because it's a small company?
 Well, we currently employ more than 500 people.

 Because it's a new company?
 Not really, everything started back in 1999!
 More on this in the next chapter.